eodash/eodash/docs/README.md

 ```

 New widget pages appear in the sidebar and the index table at `docs/widgets/internal-widgets.md` automatically.
 If you add a brand-new widget, register it in `core/node/typedoc/widgets.ts` (the build will tell you if you forget).

-For how the generation pipeline works under the hood, see [`.agents/08-documentation-setup.md`](../.agents/08-documentation-setup.md).